 - ◆ Shuffle the Monster Cards into their own deck.
 Do the same for the Encounter Cards and Treasure Cards.
-Place these three decks in easy reach of all the players. - Give each player a Sequence of Play card as a reminder of how play proceeds. - ♦ Place the die and the various figures in easy reach. - ◆ Pick an Adventure from the Adventure Book.
-If you're playing your first game alone, play through the first Adventure, "A Day in the Life of a Hero."
-If you're playing your first game with friends, play the second Adventure, "Monster Hunt." - ◆ Check the "Adventure Setup" section of the Adventure Book to see if your chosen Adventure calls for any of the game pieces you set aside. - ◆ Unless the Adventure says otherwise, place the Start Tile in the center of the table and place two Healing Surge tokens beside it.
+Place these three decks in easy reach of all the players. - ◆ Give each player a Sequence of Play card as a reminder of how play proceeds. - ♦ Place the die and the various figures in easy reach. - ◆ Pick an adventure from the Adventure Book.
+If you're playing your first game alone, play through the first adventure, "Escape the Tomb."
+If you're playing your first game with friends, play the second adventure, "Find the Icon of Ravenloft." - ◆ Check the "Adventure Setup" section of the Adventure Book to see if your chosen Adventure calls for any of the game pieces you set aside. - ◆ Unless the Adventure says otherwise, place the Start Tile in the center of the table and place two Healing Surge tokens beside it.
 These are the group's surges for this Adventure. - ◆ Each player chooses one of the five 1st-level Heroes.
 When you choose a Hero, take that Hero's Hero Card, Power Cards, and the blue figure that matches the Hero.
-Adventures and cards refer to the players as "Heroes."

-- • - ♦ Unless the Adventure says otherwise, place each Hero figure on the Start Tile, in a square adjacent to the stairs.
+Adventures and cards refer to the players as "Heroes." - ◆ Unless the Adventure says otherwise, place each Hero figure on the Start Tile, in a square adjacent to the stairs.
 The name of each Hero is printed on the base of the figure. - ◆ Each Hero Card tells you how many and which Power Cards you can choose for that Hero.
 In your early games, use the Power Cards suggested at the front of the Adventure Book.
-Set aside any Power Cards that aren't used in this Adventure. - ◆ Each Hero also draws a Treasure Card.
-Draw and discard until you gain a Treasure Card with an item on it. - ◆ Set up the Dungeon Tile stack (the deck of tiles) using the setup instructions in the Adventure you have selected.
+Set aside any Power Cards that aren't used in this adventure. - ◆ Each player also draws a Treasure Card.
+Draw and discard until you gain a Treasure Card with an Item on it. - ◆ Set up the Dungeon Tile stack (the deck of tiles) using the setup instructions in the adventure you have selected.
 You are now ready to begin play.
-The Adventure tells you any other rules you need in the "Special Adventure Rules" section, or any rules that change the general game rules presented in this book.
+The adventure tells you any other rules you need in the "Special Adventure Rules" section, or any rules that change the general game rules presented in this book.